 Discernment is so important for our spiritual well-being.
 It is also our Biblical responsibility.
 (1 John 4:1) The example of the noble-minded Bereans encourages us to do as they did.
 (Acts 17:10-11) Paul prayed for the Philippians’ discernment in Philippians 1:9-10, and the distinguishing of spirits is listed as one of the manifestations of the Spirit in 1 Corinthians 12:10.
 We are not be children who are “tossed here and there by waves and carried about by every wind of doctrine, by the trickery of men, by craftiness in deceitful scheming;” (Ephesians 4:14) Discernment is clearly a vital part of the Christian life.
-It is not a good idea to listen to or read any Christian material without evaluating it for Biblical soundness.
+It is not good to listen to or read any Christian material without evaluating it for biblical soundness.
 It is not enough to simply look for things that make us feel good or speak to our hearts.
 It is not enough to simply be fed emotionally.
 We must pursue sound teaching and avoid the dreadful pronouncement found in 2 Timothy 4:3-4.

 “For the time will come when they will not endure sound doctrine; but wanting to have their ears tickled, they will accumulate for themselves teachers in accordance to their own desires, and will turn away their ears from the truth and will turn aside to myths.”
 (2 Timothy 4:3-4)